-Text colors in the Information Panel will show as white for units on your side and yellow for enemy units.
-The text for units on either side that have low Supply, Readiness or Morale will display those fields in gray.
+Text colours in the Information Panel will show as white for units on your side and yellow for enemy units.
+The text for units on either side that have low Supply, Readiness or Morale will display those fields in grey.